build-on-aws/bedrock-agent-txt2sql/README.md

 - Example prompts for Action Groups:

     1. Show me all of the procedures in the imaging category that are insured.
-Show me the query you created to fetch the data too.

     2. Show me all of the customers that are vip, and have a balance over 200 dollars.

 ## Step 8: Setting Up Cloud9 Environment (IDE)